 As the result of changes made by the Treasury Department under former President Barrack Obama, the number of banks that have opened their doors to the cannabis industry rose from 51 to 301 in just two years.
-However, the current administration with it’s tough on drugs policy seems unlikely to help Warren and her colleagues to increase that number.
+However, the current administration with it’s tough on drugs policy seems unlikely to help Elizabeth Warren and her colleagues to increase that number.

-In addition to the opposition, she may face from the White House and Attorney General Jeff Sessions, a long-time opponent of legalization; Warren also faces debate in the Senate.
-Among those opponents is Senator John Cornyn (R-TX) who tweeted in criticism of Warren’s letter claiming it was the reason Democrats have lost recent elections.
+In addition to the opposition, she may face from the White House and Attorney General Jeff Sessions, a long-time opponent of legalization; Elizabeth Warren also faces debate in the Senate.
+Among those opponents is Senator John Cornyn (R-TX) who tweeted in criticism of Elizabeth Warren’s letter claiming it was the reason Democrats have lost recent elections.